SuiteDash

 Plutio

 Plutio's automations work across all features on all plans.
 Triggers include proposal views, signatures, task completions, form submissions, and payment receipts.
-Automation actions are capped by plan: Solo gets 900/month, Studio gets 5,500, and Agency gets unlimited.
+Automation actions are capped by plan: Core gets 900/month, Pro gets more (exact cap not publicly listed), and Max gets 50,000/month.

 Plutio Pal is the standout.
 The AI assistant drafts proposals from a brief (scope, timeline, pricing), generates legally-structured contracts, plans projects with task lists and dependencies, and drafts client emails for follow-ups and invoice reminders.
-AI credits are allocated per plan (800 on Solo, up to 5,000 on Agency).
+AI credits are allocated per plan: 800 on Core, 2,500 on Pro, and 10,000 on Max.
 Additional credits are available for purchase.
+Plutio Pal also has a standalone iOS app with voice-to-text and voice-to-action capabilities.

 Verdict

 Plutio wins on both automation and AI.
-Automation is available on all plans (though capped), while SuiteDash gates its advanced toolkits to $99/month.
-Plutio Pal is a genuine differentiator with no equivalent in SuiteDash.
+Automation is available on all plans (though capped by tier), while SuiteDash gates its advanced toolkits to $99/month.
+Plutio Pal ships with every plan and provides a more integrated AI experience than SuiteDash's credit-based add-on.

 Pricing comparison